Let's break down what "utilization" is

 Credit utilization—otherwise known as debt-to-credit ratio—the amount of revolving credit you're currently using divided by the total amount of revolving credit you have available.

 So, say you have a credit card balance of $500 right now after making some car repairs, and a credit limit on that card of $5,000.
 Your credit utilization would be $500/$5,000 which equals a credit utilization of 10%—you're using 10% of the credit you have available.
 If you have multiple credit cards, you would add up all of your current balances and divide that by the total credit limit across all of your cards.

-You can find your credit utilization for Truecard* on the Truecard account screen.
+You can find your credit utilization for Rocket Card* on the Rocket Card account screen.
 You can check your credit utilization across all your credit cards using Rocket Money by visiting the credit report section of the app.

 How credit utilization is important when calculating scores

 Let's back up and talk about credit scores

 Your credit score is a three digit number used to determine your creditworthiness, usually on a scale of 300 to 850.
 Banks, landlords, utility companies and other lenders use your credit score to determine how likely you are to repay debts on time.
 Your credit score can determine your eligibility for loans or credit cards, as well as the interest rates you’ll be charged for those products.